ucll-programming/course-material/docs/faq.md

 Follow [these instructions]({{ site.baseurl }}{% link troubleshooting/manual-setup.md %})

+## I have a technical problem and need help

+Contact one of your lecturers.
+Make sure to describe the problem in detail:

+* Give context: what are you trying to achieve?
+  What step are you at in the documentation?
+* Tell us *exactly* what failed.
+  What command did you type in?
+  What directory are you in?
+  (Find out using `pwd`.)
+* Show us the actual error message you're getting.
+* Mention which OS (Windows, MacOS or Linux) you are using.
+* Provide us with a link to your GitHub Classroom repository, i.e., the URL you receive when accepting the assignment.

+Remark that the installation steps are interdependent: if you are at step 5, steps 1 through 4 must have succeeded.

 # Progtool Issues

 ## I'm running `progtool server` for the first time and I'm just getting a spinning wheel